TIME, making a silver flower necklace sundial

 The most fun thing coming out of this assignment was realizing a sundial can be anything, since it’s purely about casting a shadow that’s telling.
-I wanted an excuse to play around with clay that when heated turns into pure silver, so I decided to make a flower with a stem tall enough to cast shadow.
+I may have gotten overly excited here and missed out on an opportunity to reflect on how time passes in natural organisms, such as a flower, versus as it's felt via human commitments and routines.
+I have been wanting to play around with clay that when heated turns into pure silver, so I decided to make a flower pendant with a stem tall enough to cast shadow.
+In the process of making this, I had a chance to reflect on how shadows are made and how to create meaning with them.

 Process